BuvinJT/distbuilder/docs/Reference.md

 Upon creating a binary with PyInstaller, use the following to test the success of the operation:

-    run( binPath, args=[], isDebug=False )
+    run( binPath, args=[],
+         wrkDir=None, isElevated=False, isDebug=False )

+**binPath**: The path to the binary to be executed.
 Note that the path is returned by `buildExecutable`, which allows the results of that to flow directly into this function.

+**args**: An (optional) list of arguments,
+(or a flat string) to pass along to your program.

+**args**: An (optional) working directory specification.
-The working directory will be automatically set to the directory of the path specified.
+If omitted (or None), the working directory will be automatically set to that of the binary path specified.

-The (optional) args parameter is an open ended list (or string) to pass along to your program.
+**isElevated**: Boolean (option) to run the binary with elevated priviledges.

-Set `isDebug=True` to debug a PyInstaller binary which was created with `pyInstConfig.isGui` set to `True`.
+**isDebug**: Boolean (option) for explictly relaying standard output and standard error messages.
+Set this to `True` to debug a PyInstaller binary which was created with `pyInstConfig.isGui` set to `True`.
-Normally, when this configuration is used, messages sent to the console (e.g. print statements or uncaught exceptions) are not visible even when launching the application from a terminal.
-The isDebug option, however, will expose those messages to you.
+On some platforms, when that configuration is used, messages sent to the console (e.g. print statements or uncaught exceptions) are not visible even when launching the application from a terminal.
+Enabling this option, however, will expose those messages to you.
 This can be invaluable for debugging problems that are unique to a stand-alone binary, and not present when run in